Sandeep2siripurapu/react_sep14/README.md

-# This is My first tast
+# This is My final tast
-that is to create resume using Html and css in a card view with responsive in mobile view and tablet view
+that is to create resume in nodejs